About the College

 A copy of the College of Nursing Summary Plan for the Third Integrated Planning Cycle is available below.

-The full version is available to members of the U of S community (Network Services ID login is required) on the Institutional Planning and Assessment website.
+The full version is available to members of the U of S community (Network Services ID login required) on the Institutional Planning and Assessment website.

 College of Nursing Integrated Plan Achievement Records